leeway64/LWAnagramSolver/README.md

 - [Mocha](https://www.npmjs.com/package/mocha) (MIT License): JavaScript test framework.
 - [hashmap](https://www.npmjs.com/package/hashmap) (MIT License): JavaScript HashMap class.
 - [prompt-sync](https://www.npmjs.com/package/prompt-sync) (MIT License): User input prompter.

+In addition to the previous sofware, this project also uses texlive, texinfo, texlive-fonts-recommended, and texlive-fonts-extra.
+For Ubuntu-based systems, refer to this [page](https://linuxhint.com/convert-tex-latex-file-to-pdf/) for how to install these packages, along with how to convert a LaTeX document to a PDF.

+To learn more about how to use LaTeX in general, [this page](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes) provides many useful examples.